 Store Winter Clothing Properly

 What do you do with your winter clothes when the cold season ends?
 Do not throw your sweaters, coats, gloves, hats, and thermals into the nearest container and/or some out of the way place.
 Doing so will present you with very bad surprises come next winter.
 Take good measures to store your clothing properly.
-Follow these nifty tips to ensure that your clothes are safe throughout storage.
-A little effort can go a long way and make a big difference when it is time to unpack again next year.
+Follow these nifty tips to ensure that your clothes are safe throughout their storage.
+A little effort can go a long way and make a big difference when it's time to unpack your winter clothes again next fall.

 You must clean the closet you will use before putting in any of your winter clothing.
-Mold and mites can damage your clothes if the closet is not clean and dry enough when you store them.
+Mould and moths can damage your clothes if the closet is not clean and dry enough when you store them.

 Tips, Tricks and Warning

 - Skip ironing your winter clothes prior to storage, as bugs are attracted to starch anyway.
 It's best to wash them again when you pull/unpack them from their storage space.